Kitware/geowatch/docs/environment/windows.rst

 "Error: 0x80370102 The virtual machine could not be started because a required feature is not installed."

 Which means you need to enable virtualization in your BIOS.

+And I haven't gotten farther than that, but if you have it setup, it is much easier to run the software on Ubuntu.